 THE POWER OF THE MICROBIOME

-“To the extent that we are bearers of genetic information, more than 99 percent of it is microbial.
-And it appears increasingly likely that this “second genome,” as it is sometimes called, exerts an influence on our health as great and possibly even greater than the genes we inherit from our parents.
-But while your inherited genes are more or less fixed, it may be possible to reshape, even cultivate, your second genome.” —Michael Pollan, author/journalist, The New York Times
+“To the extent that we are bearers of genetic information, more than 99 percent of it is microbial,” writes Michael Pollan, author of The Omnivore’s Dilemma and In Defense of Food.
+“It appears increasingly likely that this ‘second genome,’ as it is sometimes called, exerts an influence on our health as great and possibly even greater than the genes we inherit from our parents.
+But while your inherited genes are more or less fixed, it may be possible to reshape, even cultivate, your second genome.”

 PROBIOTIC CHEAT SHEET

-FYI: Probiotics refer to strains of beneficial bacteria that influence digestion, nutrient absorption, immunity, hormone balance, energy levels, moods, skin clarity and disease risk.
-A daily, high-quality probiotic supplement can help cultivate a healthy and diverse gut microbiome, ensuring the best strains of bacteria are alive and well while crowding out the troublesome, pathogenic ones.
+Daily, high-quality probiotic supplementation (as a pill, like our Complete Probiotic Formula, or a powder, or naturally occuring in food) can help cultivate a healthy and diverse gut microbiome, ensuring the best strains of bacteria are alive and well while crowding out the troublesome, pathogenic ones.

 GUIDELINES FOR A GREAT PROBIOTIC

-- come with protective enteric coating on the pills
+- Secured in a protective enteric coating on the pills